• prelude.ls is a functionally oriented utility library.

 [Number] → Number

 Gets the product of all the items in the list.
-1 when the list is empty.

 product [1 2 3] #=> 6